 She's walking east to west, and I west to east.
 It's a really nice April morning.

-Point of View: First- person or Third- What tense is used in this section?
-Tone: More formal or more informal?
+Point of View: First- What tense is used in this Tone: More formal or more person or Third-person? section? informal?

 First line of section 3:

 Once upon a time, there lived a boy and a girl.